 In 2019, the U.S. Department of Energy (DOE) Office of Scientific and Technical Information (OSTI) published an abstract entitled ‘Low cost modular plasma system for reforming of natural gas‘.
 It was reported that “a commercializable 1kW plasma system including reactors, a plasma pulse generator and a gas supply module” for the reforming of natural gas (NG) into higher hydrocarbons was developed by Rivis, Inc. in North Carolina under a DOE SBIR Phase II grant.

-For additional information on feedstocks, process technologies, and the environmental impact of biopropane, download the study BioLPG: The Renewable Future published in 2018, by Atlantic Consulting (for the AEGPL/WLPGA).
+For additional information on feedstocks, process technologies, and the environmental impact of biopropane, download the study Process Technologies and Projects for BioLPG authored by Eric Johnson of Atlantic Consulting in 2019.